-"Expected turnout " is the expected votes cast in this election.
+"Expected turnout" is the expected votes cast in this election.
 Not every voter will vote.
 Often you can determine how many voters will vote by looking at past similar elections.
-If there was 35% turn out in the last city election and there are no added factors this time to change the situation, you might figure that about 35% would vote in the city election this time.
-If on the other hand, there was a 55% turn out in the presidential election and this time the city election is combined with the presidential election, you may want to estimate that 55% will turn out this time.
+If there was 70% turn out in the last general election and there are no added factors to change the situation, you might figure that about 70% would vote in the next general election.
+If on the other hand, there are to be changes, you may want to estimate a different percentage of voters will turn out the next round, possibly between 75% and 80%.
+In the case of Malaysia, changes are already taking place with a few by-elections garnering more voter percentage than the last general election.